 What do you consider being well?
 Is it the ability to run a 5k?
 To take your dog for a walk?
 To play with your kids?
 To sit outside?

-The concept of wellness within can mean something different for anyone you ask in your life – your hairdresser, librarian, favorite waitress, mother, child.
+The concept of wellbeing varies for anyone you ask in your life – your hairdresser, librarian, favorite waitress, mother, child.
 When asking a friend she said it meant “Being able to cook a good meal to share with my family.
 Hopefully to make them healthy, too.”